badbug0101/docs/tcpdump-primer.md

     `$ tcpdump -n -i eth0 -c 100 'tcp and dst port 80'`

-* Capture packets indefinitely and rotate every 10 seconds `$ tcpdump -i eth0 -G 10 -w dump-%S.pcap 'dst port 80'`
+* Capture packets indefinitely and rotate every 10 seconds

+    `$ tcpdump -i eth0 -G 10 -w dump-%S.pcap 'dst port 80'`

 Adapted from the `tcpdump` manpage
 ---
-I can't recommend `tcpdump` manpage enough.
-I have spent a long time (more than a decade) reading that manpage and every single time I find something new to learn in it.
+I can't recommend `tcpdump` man page enough.
+I have spent a long time reading it and every single time I find something new in it.
+Following are some of the handy ones:

 * To print the start and end packets (the SYN and FIN packets) of each TCP conversation that involves a non-local host.